eslint/eslint/docs/src/rules/no-restricted-imports.md

 This is also an object option whose value is an array.
 This option allows you to specify multiple modules to restrict using `gitignore`-style patterns.

 Where `paths` option takes exact import paths, `patterns` option can be used to specify the import paths with more flexibility, allowing for the restriction of multiple modules within the same directory.
+For example:

 ```json
 "no-restricted-imports": ["error", {